louvrmat000/Portfolio/Personal project portfolio.md

 www.vetstreet.com/dr-marty-becker/check-your-cats-vital-signs-at-home

-There are about 84.641 million seals on Earth
+There are about 84.641 million seals on Earth.
+Seals have a heart rate of 108.7 on average.
+We know that to go from heart rate to repiration rate, we need to divide by 4.
+108.7 (Seals' heart rate) / 4 (respiration rate / heart rate)

 https://en.wikipedia.org/wiki/List_of_carnivorans_by_population